 SyS TG1 must have hit a nerve, and here is why:

 Coming from the C64 and 8-bit sound world, Wertstahl always wanted to have a Synthesizer, that acted like a SID Soundchip but in a 16-bit context.
 So he just took ideas from how the programmers on the C64 were generating certain effects to enrichen the sound of the very limited chip, like seqentially switching waveforms or using arpeggio-lists to create pseudo-chords.
 And like that, the heart of the SyS TG1 was born: the wave-morph-sequencer.
 Not only can you sequentially switch from one waveform to another while your sound is played, but the waves will smoothly morph.
 This generates a multitude of transitions of over- and subtones, giving the SyS TG1 it's unique sound.

 Also, deep inside the device, you will find some mixing-routine switch, and the Kraftwerk-Inspired "Stoerstrahlung"-button.
-Check out the demo - or even better - buy the final version right away - at an insanely low price.

 A note on the audio demos provided: